Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 To get available payment methods via our integration, you need to set the `getPaymentMethodsRequest` custom field to your existing commercetools payment or create a payment right away with the custom fieldset.

-> See [creating a new commercetools payment](#step-2-creating-a-commercetools-payment) and set `getPaymentMethodsRequest` custom field together with other required fields.
+> If you don't have a payment object, check [creating a new commercetools payment](#step-2-creating-a-commercetools-payment) and set `getPaymentMethodsRequest` custom field together with other required fields.

 Here's an example of the `getPaymentMethodsRequest` custom field value for a German shopper and payment amount of `10 EUR`: